-Business Studies A Level adviceWatch
+Business Studies A Level adviceWatch this thread

 I am going into Year 12 this year (just finished my GCSEs) and am starting A Levels.
 I've never done Business at GCSE before, so I was wondering if anyone had any good advice or tips for AS Business?
 I'm following the AQA specification.

 -> Either everyday or every week look into real-life examples of businesses through websites like BBC news and periodicals like 'The economist'.
 This would help you with application marks within questions.
 For example, in June 2019, Sports Direct made a takeover offer for Game Digital.
 The acquisition by Sports Direct can be subjected to be reviewed by UK competition authorities to assess its impact to reduce competition in the market.
 This will be around unit 7 and higher.
 You could include in your answer, different situations to help support your argument.
 For example, in the present world, younger people tend to be attracted towards money to for today's trends.

 -> Learn the models.
 If an exam question is talking about analyse the benefits of motivation, you can include different types of models to strengthen your answer.
 By including the relevant models and implement them in the paragraph when need to, might score you more marks in terms of understanding motivation as a whole.
 From practice papers from what I have seen and took, there are a few questions that you can definitely include models.

 -> Keep going with the chains of analysis.
 Instead of stopping at damaging profits to the organisation, you might go on to say, a decrease in financial performance can lead to lower dividends for owners (shareholders), and might lead to the firm not hitting their profit objectives.